i47uen/i47uen/README.md

-> Hello there 👋 I'm Ivan Danilov - Junior Frontend developer Briefly about me: I am a web developer, I live in Russia, I really like to write code in JS and play the guitar, I am a night owl 🦉 and usually work at night, I do not have much commercial experience 💼, I am always ready to learn new things 🏃‍♂️.
+ **Hello there 👋 I'm Ivan Danilov - Junior Frontend developer ** **Briefly about me:** I am a Web Developer, I live in Russia, I really like to write code in JS and play the guitar, I am a night owl 🦉 and usually work at night, I do not have much commercial experience 💼, I am always ready to learn new things 🏃‍♂️.
 Did I mention that I like to write in JS?

 #### 🔭 I’m currently working on my portfolio website
 #### 🌱 I'm currently studying Axios
 #### 📫 How to reach me: